npickens/darkroom/README.md

 Darkroom.register('.ext1', '.ext2', '...') do
   # ...

-  # The block is passed two named arguments:
+  # The block is passed two keyword arguments:
   #   parse_data: - Hash for storing data across calls to this and other parse handlers.
   #   match:      - MatchData object from the match against the provided regex.
   parse(:exports, /export (?<name>.+)/) do |parse_data:, match:|